 Do you have a question about a GFCI outlet installation?
 You can consult with our in-office electrician in Mesa AZ free of charge.
 Voted best electrician Mesa AZ and having over 30 years of experience, he will answer all of your questions about installing GFCI outlets, wiring a GFCI outlet or replacing a GFCI outlet.
-Our in-office electricians in Mesa are available to assist you today, Saturday, January 19th, 2019, between 8:00 AM and 5:00 PM.
+Our in-office electricians in Mesa are available to assist you Monday thru Friday, between 8:00 AM and 5:00 PM.
 Give them a call today, you will be happy you did.

 Before getting started there are two important things to take into consideration.

 First, what do you plan on using the GFCI outlet for?
 Having a reasonably good idea of what you are planning on plugging in will tell you how much power will be required.
 Knowing how much power you anticipate needing will determine if an existing circuit can be tapped into or if a new circuit will be required from your panel.
 A 15 amp circuit has 1800 total watts of power available and a 20 amp circuit has 2400 total watts of power available.
 Remember to account for the power demand of existing devices utilizing the same circuit if you are thinking about tapping into an existing circuit.